zamp/vid2vid/README.md

 Start ComfyUI.

 Put your video files in video directory.
-All files have to be named 000.png where 000 is the frame number.
-001.png, 002.png, 003.png etc.
+All files have to be named XXX.png where XXX is the frame number.
+001.png, 002.png, 003.png etc. Can start from any number and end with any number.
+Should support other formats like XXXX.png or XX.png, haven't tested that though.

 Files have to be sequential and cannot have gaps!

-Create a config.ini file
-Rename example.config.ini to config.py and tweak it to your liking.
+**Read through configs/example.config.ini**

 Either run "run.bat" or "python main.py" from command line.